RagingFireFY/isaac-mod-random-destination/README.md

 - Misc

   - Is this mod enabled - switch this mod on and off
+  - Language - set the language in which destination text is displayed
   - Show destination always - destination text will show always
   - Where to show always - where the destination text is always shown(top or bottom)